Paper Wasps

 How did I get paper wasps?

-Paper wasps are looking for a covered place to build their nest, and they chose your home or buildings on your property for the safety and longevity of their colony.
-If your home has eaves, overhangs, an awning or trees nearby that offer a quiet and safe location for paper wasps to create a nest, then your home is more susceptible to a paper wasp infestation.
+Paper wasps are looking for a covered place to build their nest.
+As a result, they choose your home or buildings on your property to build nests for the safety and longevity of their colony.
+If your home has eaves, overhangs, an awning, or trees nearby, it is more susceptible to a paper wasp infestation.

 What do paper wasps eat?

-Paper wasps feed on other insects (beetle larvae, caterpillars, flies, and more).
+Paper wasps feed on other insects (e.g., beetle larvae, caterpillars, and flies).

 Where are paper wasps coming from?

-There are four basic and quite common environmental factors that will encourage paper wasps to build a colony on your property:
+Specifically, four common environmental factors will encourage paper wasps to build a colony on your property:

-- Safe space for them to build their nests
+1. A safe space for them to build their nests (i.e., shelter)

 Still not sure if you’re looking at a paper wasp?